frederic-perez/AmE-dictionary/data/idioms.md

 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __hijinx__ :two: Mischievous or playful behavior that is intended to be amusing or entertaining, but that often crosses the line into being disruptive or annoying.
 __hindsight is (always) 20/20__ :two: It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision). _I can see now that having my brother as my legal counsel was unwise, but I guess hindsight is always 20/20._
+__Hip, hip, hooray!__
 __hit (one’s) stride__
 __hit (one) (right) between the eyes__ :dart: To suddenly become obvious or apparent to one. _After days of struggling to come up with a solution, one finally hit me right between the eyes this morning._
 __hit (one) when (one) is down__ To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
 His girlfriend just left him, and I don’t want to hit him while he’s down._
 __hit (someone or something) hard__
-__hit (something) out of the (ball)park__ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
-An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
+__hit (something) out of the (ball)park__ :two: To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
+An allusion to a baseball that is hit hard enough to land outside the stadium. _Great job on that report, Jacobs—you really hit it out of the park!_ _I’m pretty sure I hit that test out of the ballpark._
 __hit a brick wall__ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
 __hit a snag__ :dart::four: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
 __hit a wall__ :two::hammer: